Getting your emotional security back after leaving the narcissist.

 Depending on who you are, and the situation you’ve been in, you might be able to work on overcoming triggers for yourself.
 Whatever way you approach it the only way is for you to work through it, if you need extra help, talking with others about those triggers, those who’ve overcome it, that understand you and can validate you in how you feel, give you helpful tips, also EMDR treatment is an excellent treatment if you’re finding it difficult to do it alone.

-You’ve left that person, and you have new happiness in your life then a car pulls up that sounds the same as the narcissists, or the vehicle the narcissist drives everywhere you go you suddenly find yourself looking at them.
-Say they drive a BMW, and suddenly you notice every BMW that drives past, you never noticed BMWs before, and now there are millions of them everywhere, and it puts you on edge until the car comes closer and you know it’s not them.
+You’ve left that person, and you have new happiness in your life then a car pulls up that sounds the same as the narcissists, or you see the vehicle make the narcissist drives everywhere you go, you suddenly find yourself looking at them.
+Say they drive a BMW, and suddenly you notice every BMW that drives past, you’ve never noticed BMWs before, and now there are millions of them everywhere, and it puts you on edge until the car comes closer and you know it’s not them.

 What can you do?

 Start making your thinking work for you, looking for Audi’s instead if you do this it helps if you find yourself noticing the vehicle they drive, make a mental note to look for a different one.
-Or start looking for the car you’d like next, focus on a car you want for yourself and consciously look for it, doesn’t matter how you end up getting it, know that one day you will be pleased for those who drive that car, and keep a lookout for the vehicle you’d like in your future.
+Or start looking for the car you’d like next, focus on a vehicle you want for yourself and consciously look for it, doesn’t matter how you end up getting it, know that one day you will, be pleased for those who drive the type of car you’d like, and keep a lookout for the vehicle you’d like in your future.